Spiking Sparse Distributed Memory Model and Its Implementation on Loihi Architecture

 Meet the Principal Investigator(s) for the project

-Dr Hongying Meng - Dr Hongying Meng is a Reader with Department of Electronic and Electrical Engineering, College of Engineering, Design and Physical Sciences, Brunel University London.
-Before that, he held research positions in several UK universities including University College London (UCL), University of York, University of Southampton, University of Lincoln, and University of Dundee.
+Dr Hongying Meng - Professor Hongying Meng is with Department of Electronic and Electrical Engineering at Brunel University of London.
+Before joining Brunel, he held research positions in several UK universities including University College London (UCL), University of York, University of Southampton, University of Lincoln, and University of Dundee.
 He received his Ph.D. degree in Communication and Electronic Systems from Xi’an Jiaotong University and was a lecturer in Electronic Engineering Department of Tsinghua University, Beijing in China.
-He is a Member of Engineering Professors’ Council, and a Fellow of The Higher Education Academy (HEA) in UK.
-He is a Senior Member of IEEE and an associate editor for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) and IEEE Transactions on Cognitive and Developmental Systems (TCDS).
+His research area includes biomedical engineering, computer vision, affective computing, artificial intelligence, neuromorphic computing and Internet of Things.
+His research is funded by EPSRC, EU Horizon 2020, Royal Academy of Engineering, Royal Society, etc. He has published more than 200 academic papers with more than 7000 citations (Google Scholar h-index 39).
+He has developed 2 different emotion recognition systems that won AVEC2011 and AVEC2013 international challenge competitions respectively.
+He is a IEEE Senior Member since 2017 and an associate editor for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) and IEEE Transactions on Cognitive and Developmental Systems (TCDS).
+He is also an associate Editors-in-Chief for Digital Twins and Applications (IET).
+He was recognized as one of the AI 2000 Most Influential Scholars by Aminer in 2022 and was listed as a Top 2% Scientist of the World (Stanford/Elsevier, single-year data sets) in 2023 and 2024.

 Related Research Group(s)